Phenomenology of a Kinetic Higgs Portal: Summary and conclusions

 \section{Summary and conclusions}

 Non-minimal Higgs sector extensions arise in a multitude of BSM theories.
 In this work, we have focused on strongly interacting hidden sectors that give rise to non-standard effective modifications of the so-called Higgs portal.
 The leading effects of such interactions can be motivated from chiral perturbation theory and its large $N$ generalisation via AdS/CFT, and they are kinetic in nature, introducing unique non-standard momentum dependencies at the dimension-six level.
+Concrete examples of this have been widely studied in the literature as Composite Scalar Dark Matter, where parameter choices in our bottom-up effective field theory treatment emerge through symmetry.
+In contrast, we have dissected visible, loop-induced signatures of hidden-sector momentum-dependencies via Higgs Effective Field Theory-inspired methods in Sec.~\ref {sec:collider}.

-Phenomenologically, such interactions manifest themselves predominantly through modifications of the physical Higgs boson.
+More concretely, non-standard momentum dependencies of portal interactions manifest themselves predominantly through modifications of the physical Higgs boson.
 In this sense, the phenomenology is well-captured in a HEFT approach, albeit communicated to the SM sector in a SMEFT-like fashion.
-We find that the effects of the kinetic portal extension can be probed in universal Higgs coupling modifications.
+We find that the effects of the kinetic portal extension can be probed via universal Higgs coupling modifications.
 Due to its indirect sensitivity, this information is insufficient to reveal the momentum-dependent nature of the extension in the presence of standard, renormalisable couplings.
-The non-decoupling nature of these interactions (below the hidden sector's intrinsic mass scale, here taken to be ${\cal{O}}(\text{TeV})$), however, highlights other phenomenological arenas for sensitivity, as they can leave sizeable radiative imprints on visible-sector observables.
-We demonstrate that the dominant sensitivity can be found in four top quark final states, with reduced sensitivity from Higgs pair and $Z$ pair production (in this order).
-These constraints remain relevant when destructive interference removes sensitivity from Higgs signal strength and invisible decay searches for light exotic scalar masses.
+The non-decoupling nature of these interactions (below the hidden sector's intrinsic mass scale, here taken to be ${\cal{O}}(\text{TeV})$), however, highlights other phenomenological arenas for potential sensitivity, as they can leave radiative imprints on visible-sector observables.
+We demonstrate that some sensitivity can be found in Higgs pair production (yet close to the unitarity constraint). $Z$ pair and four top production are largely insensitive to the presence of these states.